ksharindam/pdfcook/README.md

 sudo make install
 ```

 This is a forked project of pspdftool by Ales Snuparek.
-Many many thanks to him for this wonderful project.
+Thanks to him for this wonderful project.
 The project has many bugs that I am trying to fix.

 ### Changes over original project